cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 [2023-11-28 08:56:33] [INFO] <-- Hook: 'libc:fgets (on=leave, mode=model)'
 [2023-11-28 08:56:33] [DEBG] 0x0000cfe4 (00 00 50 e3): cmp r0, #0                                            #
 ```
+The implementation of all a function's side-effects might not always be so simple as in the example
+of `fgets`.
+In consequence, **simplifications/abstractions** might sometimes be needed, which as a
+drawback might introduce inconsistencies between the effective concrete and the symbolic execution.
+Depending on the intended task that you intend to solve with symbolic execution, this might be
+acceptable or not.